frank1829/firmoo-meta-ads-performance-evaluator/README.md

-# Firmoo Meta Ads Performance Evaluator
+# Meta Ads Performance Evaluator

 This repository contains a fully operational scoring and decision-making system for evaluating Meta Ads performance for Firmoo’s Spain market.
 It includes two Jupyter Notebooks: